Adidas Telstar 18: Telstar Mechta

 At the end of the 2018 World Cup group stage, FIFA revealed a new design to be used in the knockout stage: the Telstar Mechta (Мечта).
 "Mechta" means dream or ambition in Russian.

-At the 2018 Russia–United States Summit, Russian president Vladimir Putin gifted a Telstar Мechta to U.S. president Donald Trump, whose national team was not qualified for the tournament.
+At the 2018 Russia–United States Summit, Russian president Vladimir Putin gave a Telstar Mechta to U.S. president Donald Trump, despite their national team failing to qualify for the tournament.
 The ball, which included the standard chip and transmission devices, incited a political controversy within the U.S. over fears of spying.